 Posted by: DevDigital

-So how crucial are meta tags for your online visibility?
+So, how crucial are metatags for your online visibility?
 They certainly do play an important part in your search engine optimization.
-Search engines read these meta tags in order to compare if the keywords and descriptions on your website match up to the displayed content.
+Search engines read these metatags to compare if the keywords and descriptions on your website match up to the displayed content.